Originally published in June 2018

 There are FEMA-designated flood zones, but there are many other low-lying areas that present many of the same design challenges.
 Even if you don’t live in an official flood zone, a nearby stream or lake can swell after a storm The problem with groundwater flooding is that the first sign that something is wrong is a foot of water in your basement.
-A sump pumps will help prevent this.
+A sump pump will help prevent this.

 Sump pump installations combine three main components: